 He played one of the most annoying, handsome and downright hilarious chaos theory specialists in filmic history.
 And now, reports are emerging that Jeff Goldblum is set to reprise his role as the legendary Dr. Ian Malcolm in J.A.
 Bayona's Jurassic World 2 (2018).
 The news comes from The Hollywood Reporter, and alleges that he will return for the fifth instalment in the dinosaur universe, currently untitled, which is scheduled for a June 22, 2018 release.
 If the news is true, he will join other actors already announced for the follow-up film, including Chris Pratt, Bryce Dallas Howard, Justice Smith, Rafe Spall, Ted Levine, James Cromwell and Toby Jones.

 Goldblum first brought the character to life in the original classic Jurassic Park (1993), before returning for its sequel The Lost World: Jurassic Park (1997) four years later.
 With his addition in the latest film, he will become the only person besides B.D.
 Wong to have starred in three of the dino films.
-The actor is familiar with reprising his role form throwback nineties flicks too, after starring in the Independence Day Resurgence (2016) last year.
+The actor is familiar with reprising his role form throwback nineties flicks too, after starring in the Independence Day: Resurgence (2016) last year.
 While starring in television series and cameos seems to have become his thing since his big budget early years, Goldblum has been making somewhat of a resurgence himself lately (literal in some cases), as he is set to star in the latest Marvel movie Thor: Ragnarok (2017).
 But his character from Jurassic Park remains one of his most iconic, after he delivered infamous speeches about God creating man and man creating dinosaurs, as well as showing off his shirtless body.

 The new film will be written by Jurassic World (2015) helmer Colin Trevorrow, who penned the script alongside Derek Connolly.
 On the producing front, Frank Marshall, Pat Crowley, Steven Speilberg and Trevorrow will all return, with Belen Atienza and Universal VP Production Sara Scott joining them.
 While the storyline is being kept strictly under-wraps, it is believed that it will delve into the proliferation of dinosaurs, the use of them as weapons and how the technology of their creation is being warped across the world to suit different purposes.
 And while there has been no confirmation over which species may be the focus of this film, as the Indominus Rex was for the last, we're thinking it's got to be something big and bad enough to rival it in some way.
 And something threatening enough that Malcolm will come back preaching about looking at things rather than touching them.

 While the Golden Globes are renowned for their glamour and the BAFTAs for their prestige, the awards season’s night of nights is reserved for just one event: The Oscars.
 But before the champagne is put on ice, the last sequins sewn on gowns and the red-carpet Instagram poses perfected, the nominees must be announced.
-So after months of guessing, potential racial prejudice churning and hilarious ad campaigns from the Deadpool (2016) camp we finally have our list.
+So after months of guessing, potential racial prejudice churning and hilarious ad campaigns from the Deadpool (2016) camp, we finally have our list.
 There may be no #OscarsSoWhite backlash this year, but there have been plenty of snubs, surprises and shocks worthy of a mention.

 Leading the pack with an incredible 14 nominations was Damien Chazelle’s modern musical La La Land (2016).
 The Emma Stone and Ryan Gosling-led vehicle managed to put its name in the record books early, tying with Titanic (1997) and All About Eve (1950) for the most nominations of all time.
-Barry Jenkins arresting self-discovery piece Moonlight (2016) came in second overall, with eight nominations including Best Picture, Best Director and Best Adapted Screenplay.
+Barry Jenkins self-discovery piece Moonlight (2016) came in second, with eight nominations including Best Picture, Best Director and Best Adapted Screenplay.
 Despite failing to secure a Best Actress nominee, Arrival (2016) put its mark on this year’s awards too, picking up eight nominations, while Manchester By the Sea (2016) and Hacksaw Ridge (2016) stayed close behind with six nominations apiece.

 As for the surprises, they included Mel Gibson’s directing nod for WWII drama Hacksaw Ridge (2016), marking his first nomination since Braveheart (1995).
 Similarly, 20-year-old actor Lucas Hedges got his name into the Best Supporting Actor category for his brilliant turn in festival-favourite Manchester By the Sea (2016).
 Nocturnal Animals (2016) standout Aaron Taylor Johnson was overlooked for fellow cast mate Michael Shannon in the Best Supporting Actor category, while the ‘Miracle on the Hudson’ piece Sully (2016) was hardly given an opportunity, nabbing only one nomination for Sound Editing.
-Other major snubs included Amy Adams in the Best Actress category for Arrival (2016).
-Despite universal praise from critics she lost the spot to the likes of Isabelle Huppert, Natalie Portman and veteran performer Meryl Streep.
+Other major snubs included Amy Adams in the Best Actress category for Arrival (2016) who lost her spot to the likes of Isabelle Huppert, Natalie Portman and veteran performer Meryl Streep.
 Perhaps the best moment though was the diversity that is beginning to be acknowledged in film, with Hidden Figures (2016), Fences (2016) and Moonlight (2016) earning their rightful place among the Best Picture and acting categories.
 But with such fierce competition, it’s anyone’s game as to who’ll win.
 You can check out a selection of the nominees below, or see the full list here before the ceremony on February 26.